nus-cs2103-AY2021S1/tp/docs/UserGuide.md

-Example: `filter tn/CS2103T` filters all the tasks whose task names contain the keyword `CS2103T`, and displays those tasks.
+Example: `filter tn/CS2103T` finds all the tasks whose task names contain the keyword `CS2103T`, and displays those tasks.

 ### List all tasks `alltasks `